nouns-game-engine/nge/documentation/hyperstructures.md

 While Nouns Game Engine does not intend to introduce any hard incentives, such as an in-game token, the ability for others to do so for their games and in-game marketplaces is an implicit incentive for participants, whether they are players obtaining incentives for playing creators' games, or creators building sustainable business models around their game content.&#x20;

 For this reason, Nouns Game Engine purposefully removes itself as an arbiter of incentives, to remain agnostic and useful for all participants.
-NounsGame also provides expansiveness in the form of shared leaderboards and achievements, acting as an identity-based "passport" across participant creations, if the participants elect to use it.
+NGE also provides expansiveness in the form of shared leaderboards and achievements, acting as an identity-based "passport" across participant creations, if the participants elect to use it.

 #### Permissionless